isomerpages/ura-lkywcp/_nomination/1-stage-b.md

 # **Stage B submissions closed**

+#### **Important note:** The next cycle of the Prize is delayed due to COVID-19.
+We seek your understanding and patience as we wait out the global easing of the pandemic.
+Watch this space for news of further developments, or subscribe to our monthly newsletter: [go.gov.sg/newsletter](https://go.gov.sg/newsletter).

 The Lee Kuan Yew World City Prize is **awarded to cities only**.
 To proceed to Stage B, your city must first be nominated for [Stage A](/nominations/stagea).

 #### **Stage B submissions**